pylint-dev/pylint/doc/plugins.rst

 We can write a plugin to tell Pylint about how to analyze this properly.
-A plugin is a module which should have a function ``register`` and takes the `lint`_ module as input.
+A plugin is a module which should have a function ``register`` and takes the an instance of ``pylint.lint.PyLinter`` as input.
 So a basic hello-world plugin can be implemented as:

 .. sourcecode:: python